Federal Defense Lawyer

 While the Fifth Amendment prohibits “double jeopardy,” the clause does not refer to cases that involve crimes that are recognized as offenses by both federal and state law.
 Therefore, it is possible for a defendant to be acquitted of a crime in state court, but later convicted in a federal court.
 Crimes are investigated by the FBI or, in some cases, other regulatory agencies.
 They are prosecuted by the U.S. Attorney’s Office, and defendants appear before federal judges in Broward County U.S. District Court.

-For most people who are arrested on federal charges, the race to find an experienced Fort Lauderdale federal attorney begins quickly.
-While it is important to have the help of a Florida federal defense lawyer after being taken into police custody, in many cases, there are even earlier opportunities to get a lawyer involved, to avoid potential damage to your reputation, personal life and career.
+For most people who are arrested on federal charges, the race to find an experienced Fort Lauderdale federal criminal attorney begins quickly.
+While it is important to have the help of a federal criminal defense lawyer after being taken into police custody, in many cases, there are even earlier opportunities to get a lawyer involved, to avoid potential damage to your reputation, personal life and career.
 By the time an arrest is made, law enforcement agencies have typically worked many hours and likely days to determine whether they will arrest someone in relation to a crime they are investigating.
 This is especially true of federal crimes.

 Hiring a federal attorney as early as possible can pay off later if the individual is eventually required to face charges in court.
 State and federal statutes often overlap; therefore, knowing the difference between state and federal crimes is essential.
 Anyone who believes he or she may be suspected of a crime should contact a federal defense lawyer in Fort Lauderdale to learn more about the nature of the potential charges and to determine the best way to proceed.